Aceinna/docs_openrtk/apps/ahrs.rst

 "a2" packet
 ^^^^^^^^^^^^

-If you want to output the yaw angle, you can chooose the "a2" packet.
+If you want to output the yaw angle, you can choose the "a2" packet.
 For the VG app, the yaw angle is from integrating the gyro rate, and for the AHRS app, the yaw angle gets corrected by magnetometer measurements.

     +----------------------+-------------+--------+----------------+-------------+